VicenteMoraes/ant_colony_optimisation_tsp/README.md

 Python 3 - TSP with Ant Colony Optimisation (ACO)

 ## Usage
-  1. Run graphgenerator.py and type how many nodes you want on your graph to generate a random graph! (or build one yourself as per the example)
+  1. Run graphgenerator.py and type how many nodes you want on your graph to generate a random graph! (or make one yourself as per the example)
   2. Run main.py

 ## Inspiration and references